Can Digital Wallets Like Cash App, Venmo, and PayPal Be Garnished?

 Keeping money in a digital wallet instead of a traditional bank account does not provide any meaningful protection from creditors.
 The funds are equally reachable through garnishment, and the debtor’s disclosure obligations during post-judgment discovery make concealment impractical.

 Some debtors believe that moving funds between multiple digital platforms creates enough complexity to discourage creditors from pursuing collection.
-This strategy fails for several reasons.
-Transferring assets after a judgment or in anticipation of litigation can constitute a fraudulent transfer.
-The transfers create a paper trail that creditors can follow through discovery.
-And the cost of serving writs on additional platforms is minimal compared to the potential recovery.
+Transferring assets after a judgment can constitute a fraudulent transfer.
+The transfers create a paper trail that creditors can follow through discovery, and serving writs on additional platforms costs a creditor very little relative to the potential recovery.

 Effective asset protection requires legal structures that are established before a claim arises, not last-minute transfers between accounts.
-Statutory exemptions, account ownership structures, and properly structured business entities provide meaningful protection.
-Debtors concerned about their exposure should focus on these established tools rather than relying on the false security of a digital wallet.
+Statutory exemptions, account ownership structures, and properly structured business entities provide real protection.
+A digital wallet does not change the legal analysis—it is just another account holding money that belongs to the debtor.

 Alper Law has structured offshore and domestic asset protection plans since 1991.
 Schedule a consultation or call (407) 444-0404.